qdrant/quaterion/docs/source/tutorials/head_layers_skip_connection.rst

 This may lead to several problems such as overfitting on the training dataset, being stuck in a local minimum, and unstable loss values among others, failing to effectively tune the parameters of the base model.

-One possible solution to these problems is to use the `Skip-Connection <https://quaterion-models.qdrant.tech/quaterion_models.heads.skip_connection_head.html#module-quaterion_models.heads.skip_connection_head>`_ architecture of the final layer.
+One possible solution to these problems is to use the `Skip-Connection <https://quaterion-models.qdrant.tech/quaterion_models.heads.skip_connection_head.html#module-quaterion_models.heads.skip_connection_head>`_ architecture as a final layer.

 ::